 How to choose the best small phone for you

 You usually have to sacrifice something when buying a small phone.
 Of course, screen real estate is part of the tradeoff; but small phones also have smaller batteries, and sometimes less RAM or fewer camera lenses than larger, more expensive versions of the same device.

-If you prioritize a compact form factor over all else — and you probably do if you're reading this page — these tradeoffs will likely be well worth it.
+If you prioritise a compact form factor over all else — and you probably do if you're reading this page — these tradeoffs will likely be well worth it.
 Apple and Google are featured prominently on our list of the best small phones because they don't eliminate critical features from more compact handsets.
 That's illustrated by the fact that the iPhone 13 mini packs the same punch as the iPhone 13 Pro Max.
-Or how the new iPhone SE (2022) utilizes the same A15 Bionic chipset found in those more premium iPhone 13 models.
+Or how the new iPhone SE (2022) utilises the same A15 Bionic chipset found in those more premium iPhone 13 models.

 But the biggest challenge you might face when shopping for the best small phone is just how little choice there is.
-Smartphone shoppers favor bigger screens and that's where most device makers are putting their efforts these days.
+Smartphone shoppers favour bigger screens and that's where most device makers are putting their efforts these days.

 How we test smartphones

 In order for a smartphone to make our best phone list, it needs to excel on several tests that we run on every handset.
 We perform some of these tests in our labs and some in the real world.